I have a full mailbox intentionally. If you "like" me and I "like" you back, it will let us send messages despite this. Cool, right?

 You have well thought out opinions on how to formally address a dominant partner.
 Or you want to share an unusual title you've used.

 You have strong opinions on, well, anything.
+But extra much on philosophy or literature or law things.

 You are aware of how awesome bees are.